-Simmonds provided an overview of previous IWC work on this topic, noting that recommendations from previous IWC workshops had been helpfully summarised in a contribution from the IWC Secretariat to a report of the UN Secretary General on marine debris to the Open Ended Consultative Process on Oceans and Law of the Sea (provided to the workshop as an information document) (International Whaling Commission, 2016).
+Simmonds provided an overview of previous IWC work on this topic, noting that recommendations from previous IWC workshops had been helpfully summarised in a contribution from the IWC Secretariat to a report of the UN Secretary General on marine debris to the Open Ended Consultative Process on Oceans and Law of the Sea (IWC, 2016a).

 The IWC began to formally consider marine debris in 2011 following its endorsement of the UN Environment Programme Honolulu Commitment.
-The IWC finds marine debris to be conservation and welfare concern for cetaceans throughout the oceans.
+The IWC finds marine debris to be of conservation and welfare concern for cetaceans throughout the oceans.
 To date, the IWC has held two expert workshops on marine debris.
-The first was held at the Woods Hole Oceanographic Institution in May 2013 and focused on evaluation of the known effects on cetaceans - among other things it recommended that member nations of the IWC should report on marine debris interactions in their national progress reports and concluded that 'legacy and contemporary marine debris have the potential to be persistent, bioaccumalative and lethal to cetacean populations and represent a global management challenge' (IWC, 2014).
-The second workshop was held in August 2014 in Hawaii (IWC, 2016).
+The first was held at the Woods Hole Oceanographic Institution in May 2013 and focused on evaluation of the known effects on cetaceans.
+Among other things it recommended that member nations of the IWC should report on marine debris interactions in their national progress reports and concluded that 'legacy and contemporary marine debris have the potential to be persistent, bioaccumalative and lethal to cetacean populations and represent a global management challenge' (IWC, 2014).
+The second workshop was held in August 2014 in Hawaii (IWC, 2016b).
 Its primary focus was to explore how the IWC might best engage with existing international and regional mitigation efforts.
 The workshop agreed that the IWC's primary contribution should be to ensure that cetacean-related issues are adequately represented within existing initiatives, and that its strong scientific and other expertise is made available in collaborative efforts.
-Working effectively with other Multilateral Environmental Agreements (MEAs) has also been stressed as of high importance.
+Working effectively with other Multilateral Environmental Agreements (MEAs) has also been emphasised as being of high importance.